Himeros19/EFI-G15-5515/README.md

 * VoodooPS2Controller
 * VoodooI2CSynaptics

+I recommend that you pass the '-v' flag in the boot-args, so you can see the installation process and if any errors occurred, note, when I installed there were some errors, including some that took a long time to exit, this is normal, be patient , however if you see that you haven't left a line for more than 25 minutes, then something has probably gone wrong.

 Restart the macOS installation.

 After installation you will need the peripherals, edit the config.plist again enabling the kexts that you disabled in the previous step.